BREAKING: Latest national Covid-19 figures released

-THE HEALTH Protection Surveillance Centre has today been notified of 2,950 confirmed cases of COVID-19.
+The Health Protection Surveillance Centre has today been notified of 5,590* confirmed cases of COVID-19.

 Subscribe or register today to discover more from DonegalLive.ie